carbondigitalus/veterandb-backend/readme.md

 ## Roadmap

-Our offiical roadmap is located at <a href="https://roadmap.veterandb.com" target="_blank"></a>.
-You can see the full list of proposed features (and known issues).
+We don't have an official roadmap yet.
+You can see the [open issues][issues-url] for a full list of proposed features (and known issues).
 You can also join us on Discord (url at top of this file).

 <p align="right">(<a href="#top">back to top</a>)</p>